Édouard-Montpetit

 Métro impacts: No

 Bus impacts: Yes.
-Some stops will be relocated.
+A bus stop is relocated.

 Impact on customer trips